 When it comes to the tourism industry, Hawaii knows its stuff.
-With an annual visitor rate nearly 6 times that of the population, the Aloha State is one of the country’s biggest and brightest leaders in welcoming new and repeat travelers from around the world.
+With an annual visitor rate nearly six times that of the population, the Aloha State is one of the country’s biggest and brightest leaders in welcoming new and repeat travelers worldwide.

 It’s working for the Big Island!

 Hawaii Volcanoes National Park, located nearby on the Big Island, is one of the most popular tourist attractions in the state.
 With this in mind, the Maui Island Future Planning Committee hopes to attract travelers interested in seeing active lava flows on Hawaii’s Kilauea Volcano to Maui’s own Haleakala instead.